Contributor: Staff member at Timberline Knolls Residential Treatment Center

 These findings continued as the same children were followed to the age of 27, with the addiction to drugs or alcohol among women reaching 19-24%, approximately 3 to 2 times as high as the national average .

-Researchers hypothesized that the reasoning behind this trend has a lot to do with the pressure that is placed on those in high-achieving schools or positions.
+Researchers hypothesized that the reasoning behind this trend of Executive Women and Addiction has a lot to do with the pressure that is placed on those in high-achieving schools or positions.

 This pressure continues to mount as they become adults and results in unhealthy coping behaviors, such as using and abusing drugs or alcohol.